dave45678/Lesson15/Laravel/Lesson06.md

 ```

-7. Open the JobController.php file, which will be found in app\Http\Controllers
+7. Open the JobController.php file,located in app\Http\Controllers

-Make sure you have an index function in the JobControlller file that looks like this:
+Make sure you have an index function in the JobController file that looks like this:

 ``` php
 public function index()